pgr-me/RasmussenMLProject2/p2/README.md

 # Peter Rasmussen, Programming Assignment 2

-This Python 3 program trains simple majority predictors across six datasets, using the mode as the estimator for classification datasets and the mean for regression datasets.
+This Python 3 program trains the k nearest neighbor predictor across six datasets, using accuracy for the classification data and normalized interquantile root mean squared error for the regression data.

 ## Getting Started